TempoQuestInc/AceCAST-Docs/source/Troubleshooting.rst

 	$ export TPFLAGS=-tp=pwr9

 Don't see your issue addressed?
-Let's have a :ref: 'discussion <supportlink>' about it!
+Let's have a :ref: `discussion <supportlink>` about it!